gvwilson/buildtogether.tech/src/thinking/index.md

    caption="Reducing germane load while increasing extraneous load."
 %]

-Cognitive load theory explains why tools like [%i "Scratch" %][Scratch][scratch][%/i%] work so well: they reduce germane load by getting rid of the commas, curly braces, and other distractions so that learners can focus on mastering concepts like assignment and loops.
+Cognitive load theory explains why tools like [Scratch][scratch][%i "Scratch" %] work so well: they reduce germane load by getting rid of the commas, curly braces, and other distractions so that learners can focus on mastering concepts like assignment and loops.
 It also explains why working with code written in a mix of styles is so painful: each minor difference adds extraneous load.

-In order to handle larger sets of information, our minds create [%i "chunking" "short-term memory!chunking" %][%g chunking "chunks" %][%/i%] that only take up one slot in STM.
+In order to handle larger sets of information, our minds create [%g chunking "chunks" %][%i "chunking" "short-term memory!chunking" %] that only take up one slot in STM.
 For example, most of us remember words as single items rather than as sequences of letters.
 Similarly, the pattern made by five spots on cards or dice is remembered as a whole rather than as five separate pieces of